One person can make a difference—you—and the social work program at Cedar Crest College will better prepare you to put your compassion into action.

 Our Global Social Justice Living Learning Community (LLC) enables students with a dedication to social change to study together and live in the same residence hall, thereby promoting a deeper educational experience.
 In this LLC, students participate in a service-learning experience, exploring their own values and beliefs as they strive to become more engaged citizens.

-The social work program at Cedar Crest College is dedicated to the provision of the highest quality educational preparation of students for entry into beginning social work practice with individuals, families, groups, organizations and communities.
-Consistent with the mission of the college, the social work program seeks to provide students with a liberal arts perspective and a particular focus on the development of women.
-The social work program is philosophically guided by a holistic approach to practice that includes the bio-psycho-social-spiritual dimension of the human condition.
-The social work program is also committed to preparing professionals who will work to alleviate poverty, oppression, and discrimination through a dedicated advocacy for social and economic justice.
+The Social Work Program at Cedar Crest College is dedicated to the provision of the highest quality educational preparation of students for entry into beginning generalist social work practice with individuals, families, groups, organizations and communities.
+Consistent with the mission of the college, the Social Work Program seeks to provide students with a professional education grounded in a liberal arts perspective with a particular focus on the development of women.
+The Social Work Program is philosophically guided by a generalist approach that is grounded in the core competencies and related practice behaviors.
+The Social Work Program is also committed to preparing professionals who will have a lifetime commitment to incorporate diversity in practice, and to uphold human rights, and social and economic justice in professional practice.